Washington Month-to-Month Lease Agreement

 Required Notice To Raise the Rent on a Washington Month-to-Month Lease

-Washington requires at least 60 days of advance notice before most rental increases, delivered in writing.
+Washington requires at least 60 days of advance notice in most cases before raising the rent.
 The city of Seattle requires 180 days.
 In both cases, subsidized rentals only require 30 days of notice before a change in the rent.

 Eviction in Washington Month-to-Month Rentals

-Washington tenants may face eviction for violating a month-to-month lease or remaining on the property after the notice period allowed by a valid termination.
+Washington tenants may get evicted if they violate lease terms or stay on the property after the notice period allowed by a valid termination.
 Evictions in Washington typically take one to three months, sometimes longer.

 For more information on the eviction process in Washington, click here.